Are you and your partner about to get married? Before you say "I do," you…

 7 Things to Include in Your Prenuptial Agreement

-Now that you have a better understanding of marital property and how a prenup can protect you, here's a list of things you should include.
+Now that you have a better understanding of marital property and how a premarital agreement can protect you, here's a list of what to include in a prenup.

 1. Premarital Assets